TelieChris/Cassava-AgroBot/README.md

 4. Push to the branch (`git push origin feature-xyz`)
 5. Open a Pull Request

-## 📜 License
-This project is licensed under the MIT License.

 ## 📞 Contact
-For any inquiries, reach out to us at [Your Email] or [Your GitHub].
+For any inquiries, reach out to us at twizeyimana1elia@gmail.com or https://github.com/teliechris.